sampsyo/cs6120/content/blog/2019-11-13-llvm-function-inlining/index.md

 cases when it is beneficial to inline deeply (i.e., inline calls that were created from the inlining of another call).
 As such, our implementation provides the capability to iterate through the program multiple times.
-In the evaluation, we consider the effect that multiple iterations has on the program performance.
+In the evaluation, we consider the effect that multiple iterations have on program performance.

 ## Evaluation